I'm Android Care Taker!

 - Here tap on notifications and Turn Off the Notifications

-7. Use Single Network
+7. Use a Single SIM Card

-All the Devices support dual sim support with a micro SD card, but most people don’t understand how this thing creates a lag issue on Android.
+All the Devices support dual sim support with a micro SD card, but most people don’t understand how this creates a lag issue on Android.

 Using dual sim on a smartphone slows down because, in settings, there is an option for auto-detect Network.
 It will detect the network automatically in the background whenever you change position.